 This four-week program will forever change the way you look at the world!
 Through this program, you will experience life in Costa Rica in a typical town living with a host family.
 In Costa Rica, you will study Spanish at a language school that specializes in teaching Spanish to speakers of English.
-ASU's Costa Rica program is led and accompanied by Dr. Vicent Moreno, Assistant Professor of Spanish.
+A-State’s Costa Rica program is led and accompanied by Dr. Vicent Moreno, Assistant Professor of Spanish.
 When you need help, he will be there to assist you.

 Each program participant will live with a host family in San Joaquín and in Monteverde.
 Host families are carefully screened and only speak Spanish.
 This is a unique opportunity and an unforgettable way to learn first-hand about Costa Ricans and their way of life.